Global Professional Development

 Improvement of Operational Performance and Efficiency:

-Operational performance is the management of business units to have a correlation between them in order to achieve company’s goals (Prajogo et al. 2012: 123).
+Operational performance is the management of business units to have a correlation between them in order to achieve the company’s goals (Prajogo et al. 2012: 123).
 It was another concern of NODE Urban Design Limited to improve its operational performance and efficiency.

-For providing authentic consultancy services it was essential to draw analyses on external environment of NODE Urban Design Limited.
+For providing authentic consultancy services it was essential to draw analyses on the external environment of NODE Urban Design Limited.